 In order to maintain Baptist Health System's reputation and legal standing, the following actions and subjects may not be discussed by employees/students in any form of social media.
+Note: This is not an exhaustive list.

-- Health information or information of any kind relating to a patient or Baptist Health System employee/student or contractor; - \ Information about patient safety errors and/or serious medical events; - \ Disparagement of any patient, family member, or friend of a patient; - \ Baptist Health System confidential or proprietary information; - \ Confidential or proprietary information of clients, partners, vendors, or suppliers; - \ Baptist Health System intellectual property; - \ Disparagement of Baptist Health System or competitors' services, products, executive leadership, employees, strategy, and business prospects; - ✤ Explicit sexual references; - \ Reference to illegal drugs or illegal possession of narcotics; - \ Obscenity or profanity; - Disparagement of any race, religion, gender, sexual orientation, age, disability, genetic information, or national origin; - \ Practice of medicine or offering clinical advice without Baptist Health System authorization (if you have any questions about whether you are offering clinical advice, please contact your clinical faculty or program director); - \ Referral of any individual to a physician, especially those affiliated with Baptist Health System (if you have any questions about whether something you discuss could be treated as a referral, please contact your clinical faculty or program director); - \ Use of copyrighted information without appropriate permission or identification, as required; - \ Material and non-public information that can be considered as engaging in insider trading if disclosed to others; and - \ Information that can be consider as violating state and federal anti-trust laws.
+- Health information or information of any kind relating to a patient or Baptist Health System employee/student or contractor; - Information about patient safety errors and/or serious medical events; - Disparagement of any patient, family member, or friend of a patient; - Baptist Health System confidential or proprietary information; - Confidential or proprietary information of clients, partners, vendors, or suppliers; - Baptist Health System intellectual property; - Disparagement of Baptist Health System or competitors' services, products, executive leadership, employees, strategy, and business prospects; - Explicit sexual references; - Reference to illegal drugs or illegal possession of narcotics; - Obscenity or profanity; - Disparagement of any race, religion, gender, sexual orientation, age, disability, genetic information, or national origin; - Practice of medicine or offering clinical advice without Baptist Health System authorization (if you have any questions about whether you are offering clinical advice, please contact your clinical faculty or program director); - Referral of any individual to a physician, especially those affiliated with Baptist Health System (if you have any questions about whether something you discuss could be treated as a referral, please contact your clinical faculty or program director); - Use of copyrighted information without appropriate permission or identification, as required;

+- Material and non-public information that can be considered as engaging in insider trading if disclosed to others; and - Information that can be consider as violating state and federal anti-trust laws.

 School of Health Professions students who violate the social media policy may face disciplinary action, up to and including termination/academic dismissal.
-All students are expected to review and adhere to the full Tenet Health policy, HR-ERW.20 Employee Use of Social Media, and the Baptist Health System supplement, HR-102 Social Media, available on the Baptist Health System Intranet via PolicyManager.